Luftwaffe Field Divisions: History

 The plan was approved, and the divisions were raised from 200,000–250,000 Luftwaffe ground, support, and other excess personnel.
 They were initially organized with two Jäger (light infantry) regiments of three battalions each, along with an artillery battalion and other support units, but were substantially smaller than equivalent Army divisions, and by Göring's personal order were intended to be restricted to defensive duties in quieter sectors.

 Most of the units spent much of their existence on the Eastern Front.
 Luftwaffe Field Divisions were present at actions such as the "Little Stalingrad of the North", the attempt to relieve Velikiye Luki in November 1942–January 1943; Battle of Nevel, they were at the Oranienbaum Bridgehead at Leningrad, & the withdrawal to the Kuban Bridgehead.
-They were part of Manstein's Army Group Don as it attempted to defend against Operation Little Saturn & the attempted defence of Vitebsk during Operation Bagration in June 1944, and the fighting in the Courland Pocket from July 1944 to May 1945, though they also fought in other theatres.
+They were part of Erich von Manstein's Army Group Don as it attempted to defend against Operation Little Saturn & the attempted defence of Vitebsk during Operation Bagration in June 1944, and the fighting in the Courland Pocket from July 1944 to May 1945, though they also fought in other theatres.

 The Luftwaffe Field Divisions initially remained under Luftwaffe command, but late in 1943 those that had not already been disbanded were handed over to the Army and were reorganized as standard infantry divisions with three two-battalion rifle regiments.
 They retained their numbering, but with Luftwaffe attached to distinguish them from similarly numbered divisions already existing in the Army and had Army officers.

 Until taken over by the Army, and in many cases for some time afterwards, these units were issued with standard Luftwaffe feldblau ("field blue") uniforms, and being so easily identifiable were said to often be singled out by opposing forces.
 Their reputation as combat troops was poor, despite the high standard of Luftwaffe recruits, at least in part because they were required to perform roles for which they as airmen usually had little training.
 An exception to the poor combat performance of Luftwaffe ground troops were Fallschirmjäger (paratrooper) units, whose performance was generally good, due to higher motivation, better training and higher entrance standards when compared to the Luftwaffe Field Divisions.
 Early Fallschirmjäger troops were also transferred directly from the Army to the Luftwaffe.
 Luftwaffe Field Division airmen were frequently used for rear-echelon duties to free up front-line troops.